A Taxing Woman's Return

 A Taxing Woman's Return (マルサの女2, Marusa no onna 2) is a 1988 Japanese comedy film written and directed by Juzo Itami.
 It is the sequel to Itami's 1987 comedy A Taxing Woman.
 Nobuko Miyamoto plays female government tax investigator Ryoko Itakura.
 She investigates a religious sect, led by Teppei Onizawa (Rentarō Mikuni), that is suspected of being used for tax evasion.
 The sect is part of a complex conspiracy involving the yakuza, political corruption, and a prestigious construction project.

 Release

 A Taxing Woman's Return was released in Japan on January 15, 1988 where it was distributed by Toho.

 Reception

 The film won a few Japanese awards.
 This included the Mainichi Film Concours Best Supporting Actor for Yasuo Daichi (also for Bakayaro!
-I'm Plenty Mad) and a Japanese Academy Awards for Best Editing (Akira Suzuki) who won the award for this film and Brake Out, Love Bites Back and The Silk Road.
+I'm Plenty Mad) and a Japan Academy Award for Best Editing (Akira Suzuki), who won the award for this film in addition to Ikidomari no Banka: Break Out, Love Bites Back, The Silk Road and Umi e, See You.